Beta Technologies: History

 In April 2024, the ALIA A250 aircraft completed a piloted transition, going from hover to wing-borne flight and then back to hover before landing.
 Also that month, the company announced that it had received certification for its 320 kW "charge cube" from the Underwriters Laboratory.

 In July 2024, the company completed several military exercises in collaboration with the Department of Defense, for the Air Force and Air National Guard, including cargo transport and a medivac simulation.

 In September 2024, the U.S. Department of Health and Human Services agreed a $20 million contract with the company to install its chargers at 22 sites across the East and Gulf coasts.
 Also that month, BETA unveiled the prototype of its five-passenger ALIA aircraft. and in October the company raised $318 million of new investment, led by Qatar's sovereign wealth fund, which brought its total capital to over $1 billion.

 By the end of 2024, Metro Aviation had placed an order for 20 ALIA aircraft, as one of the first air medical service providers in the U.S. to add eVTOL aircraft to its fleet.
 The New Zealand Air Ambulance Service had also ordered two A250.

 BETA was granted a multipurpose special airworthiness certificate by the FAA for its first CX300 production aircraft which then performed its maiden test flight with CEO Kyle Clark at the helm.
 BETA also became the first electric aircraft manufacturer to incorporate Garmin’s G3000 Prime avionics system into its aircraft.
 In April 2025, this aircraft conducted a six-week demonstration tour of the U.S., registered as N916LF.
 It departed from the company’s test facility in Plattsburgh, New York, flew through snowstorms and desert heat, then returned to South Burlington, Vermont.
 One leg of the trip involved landing at the busy Hartsfield–Jackson Atlanta International Airport under instrument flight rules.
 In June, N916LF made the first electric-powered passenger-carrying flight in the U.S. by taking four people from East Hampton, Long Island to New York’s John F. Kennedy International Airport.

 In May 2025, an ALIA CX300 aircraft completed the first fully electric piloted flight in Ireland at Shannon Airport.
-This marked the beginning of a European demonstration tour, ending with the aircraft's delivery to a customer in Norway.
+This marked the beginning of a European demonstration tour, ending with the aircraft's delivery to Bristow Norway, who then began test flights between Stavanger and Bergen.
+In October of that year, Air New Zealand also began test flights of a CX300 based at Hamilton Airport.
+This four-month program using 12 airports completed over 13000 km of cargo flights.
+The Norwegian testing ended in January 2026 after over 100 flights with cargo had used a charging infrastructure adapted to winter conditions there.

 Beta Technologies completed its initial public offering on the New York Stock Exchange under the ticker symbol "BETA" in November 2025, raising over $1 billion and valuing the company at around $7.4 billion.

+In Scotland in March 2026, Loganair and Royal Mail trialled an ALIA CX300 for postal deliveries to Orkney and other Scottish islands.